How To Get Rid of Pantry Moths

 Do Pantry Moths Go Away On Their Own?

-If there is a steady supply of food for then, pantry moths will not go away and will continue to lay eggs.
-They will go away if all food is removed but this process can take weeks or even months.
+If there is a steady food supply, pantry moths will not go away and continue laying eggs.
+They will go away if all food is removed, but this process can take weeks or even months.

 Why Do I Have Pantry Moths?